 Play the leading role in managing your diabetes.
-Take charge of your health with new tools from the Canadian Diabetes Association.
+Take charge of your health with new tools from Diabetes Canada.

 What, when, why?
 Understanding A1C

 Press play to view a short video animation that will help you learn more about your A1C.
 Find out how this test can give you and your health-care provider information about your blood sugar, including your risk of developing complications such as problems with your eyes or kidneys.